 Open and closing dates

-Applications are now closed for 2017 and will next open in the third week of February 2018.
-Applicants can expect to receive an emailed outcome in April.
+Applications are now closed and will reopen on the third week of March, 2020.
+Applicants can expect to receive an emailed outcome in May.

 Criteria and eligibility